 Continuing our village-fête tradition of holding competitions, we had invited members and friends to bring a homemade cake.
 We again invited old member Maarten de Reus – all the way from Amsterdam – to judge the cakes, and he was ably assisted by Sarah Coleman.
 The two judges approached their task with admirable seriousness, assessing not just look but also taste and material quality (a key value in this place).

 Maarten delivered the judges’ verdicts with incisive and evidently fair comments.
-Although the first prize went to a Dutch apple cake, there are so far no signs of the unfortunate acrimony that broke out after the fête competition seven years ago.
+Although the first prize went to a Dutch apple cake, there are so far no signs of the unfortunate acrimony that broke out after the competition at the fête seven years ago.

 In the late afternoon and evening a sequence of performances was held in the back courtyard, opening with Gabriel and Theo’s trumpet & guitar duo.
 Dancers included Frieda, Luca, and Holly.

 They were followed by Nicolette Moonen who played a couple of pieces on her baroque violin, with the dancers again contributing.

 Then the band Deliberate, with old member Christopher Wilson, played a short set of pieces.

 Finally, in darkness, Lisa gave a drawing performance.
 Her topic?
 What life is like at Workplace Co-operative, 115 Bartholomew Road.